cgrossde/Laraguard/README.md

 ## Testing

-When testing an app you might want to set some defaultPermissions for testing mode.
-You can do this with the following entries in `permissions.yml`:
+When testing an app you might want to set some defaultPermissions for testing mode. **Those permissions will only work if you test with the same `APP_ENV` that is specified in `appEnv`.** You can do this with the following entries in `permissions.yml`:

 ```Yaml
 testing: